Schedule is regularly updated.

 An Update from the Director of HCAI • Regency Main l-lll

-Hear about the priorities of the Department of Health Care Access and Information (HCAI) - formerly OSHPD.
-The HCAI director will discuss HCAI's workforce programs to train and support Certified Nursing Assistants, approach to building standards for Skilled Nursing Facilities (SNF) and SNF data programs, and the new programs in the 2022-23 state budget.
+Hear about the priorities of the Department of Health Care Access and Information (HCAI) - formerly OSHPD - in this discussion about HCAI’s workforce programs.
+The presentation will focus on programs used to train and support Certified Nursing Assistants, HCAI’s approach to building standards for Skilled Nursing Facilities (SNF) and SNF data programs, and new programs in the 2022-23 state budget.

 CE Hours: 1